unparalleled-js/docs-1/connectors/wrike/create-task-action.md

     <tr>
       <td>Share task with users</td>
       <td>
         Select users who will share this task.
-You can define users with a source list or by with the user ID.
+You can define tasks with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Add parent folders</td>
       <td>
         Select folders to be marked as parent folders.
-You can define folders with a source list or with the folders ID.
+You can define folders with a source list or manually input their folder ID.
       </td>
     </tr>
     <tr>
       <td>Followers</td>
       <td>
         Select users who will be marked as task followers.
-You can define users with a source list or with the user ID.
+You can define users with a source list or manually input their user ID.
       </td>
     </tr>
     <tr>
       <td>Super tasks</td>
       <td>
-        The newly created task will be marked as a subtask to the specified task.
-You can define task with a source list or with the task ID.
+        The newly created task will be marked as a subtask to this task.
+You can define tasks with a task list or manually input their task ID.
       </td>
     </tr>
     <tr>
       <td>Date</td>
       <td>
         The start and due dates of this task.
-If left blank, a backlogged task will be created.
+If left blank, a <code>backlog</code> task will be created.
         <table>
           <tbody>
             <tr>